mfrankz/RGT-PoBS/README.md

 RGT_biome <- read_csv("RGT_biome.csv") #subset of RGT data with biological variables (gut microbiome)

 ```
 ### The first, RGT_data, contains behavioral data collapsed across five experiments.
 The second, RGT_biome, contains a subset of behavioral data accompanied by biological variables from measurement of the gut microbiome.
-The first section contains an explanation of variables in the dataset.
-Then, we will perform the following analyses:
+Our tutorial for these data consists of the following sections
+## 1. Explanation of variables in dataset
-## 1. Correlational analyses
+## 2. Correlational analyses
-## 2. Mixed-effects modeling
+## 3. Mixed-effects modeling
-## 3. K-means clustering
+## 4. K-means clustering

-# Explanation of variables in dataset
+# 1. Explanation of variables in dataset

 ### Variables in RGT_data
 This dataset contains the count and % level of choice of the 4 options on the RGT